call4cloud-code/Intunewin-Downloader-Public/README.md

 # IntuneWin Downloader

-IntuneWin Downloader is a Windows troubleshooting tool for Intune Win32 app packages.
-It lists available Win32 apps from the Company Portal catalog, downloads the selected package through the local Intune client flow, decrypts and extracts the content, exports metadata, and can run the extracted install command locally for troubleshooting.

-The goal is simple: recover and inspect the package that the device or user is already allowed to receive, then test the installer locally without digging through multiple logs and folders.

-## What the tool does

-IntuneWin Downloader can:

-1. Load the available Win32 apps shown through the Company Portal app catalog.
-2. Show app icons, name, version, publisher, and availability status.
-3. Select one or multiple apps.
-4. Download multiple selected apps in parallel.
-5. Decrypt and extract the downloaded IntuneWin content.
-6. Export useful metadata next to the extracted package.
-7. Parse Package.xml metadata when available.
-8. Build a local install command from the extracted package metadata.
-9. Run a local install test from the extracted content folder.
-10. Optionally remove common silent switches so installer UI can be shown.
-11. Run silent install tests as SYSTEM through a temporary scheduled task.
-12. Show which downloaded apps are ready for install testing.

-## What the tool does not do

-It can only download content that the current device or current user can already access through the normal Intune client side flow.
-The tool does not grant access to apps that are not assigned.
-It does not modify Intune assignments.
-It does not change tenant configuration.
-It does not replace the Intune Management Extension.
-The local install test is only a troubleshooting helper.
-It does not fully reproduce the complete Intune Management Extension flow.
-Detection rules, requirement rules, dependencies, supersedence, retry handling, restart handling, reporting, ESP behavior, and assignment logic are not fully emulated.

-## Intended use

-This tool is intended for lab work and troubleshooting scenarios such as:
-1. The original Win32 app source files are no longer available.
-2. You need to inspect the extracted package content.
-3. You want to verify what installer command is available from the package metadata.
-4. You want to test the installer locally on a device.
-5. You want to collect package metadata for troubleshooting.
-6. You want to compare downloaded package content with expected content.
+IntuneWin Downloader is a Windows troubleshooting and inspection tool for Microsoft Intune.

+The tool can:

+* Load assigned Win32 apps from the local Company Portal catalog
+* Download and decrypt IntuneWin packages through the local Intune client side flow
+* Extract package content and export metadata
+* Run local install tests for troubleshooting
+* Pull assigned Remediations through the IME HealthScripts GetScript flow
+* Decode detect.ps1 and remediate.ps1 directly from the service response
+* Export raw remediation policy JSON and signature metadata

+The goal is simple.

+Recover and inspect the same content the current device and user are already allowed to receive through Intune, without needing Graph permissions, app registrations, or direct service side access.

+---

+# Features

+## Win32 apps

+The Win32 apps section can:

+1. Load available Win32 apps from the Company Portal catalog
+2. Show app icon, name, version, publisher, intent, and install state
+3. Download one or multiple selected apps in parallel
+4. Retrieve the correct committedContentVersion before download
+5. Download encrypted IntuneWin content through the local SideCar flow
+6. Decrypt and extract the package locally
+7. Export useful metadata next to the extracted content
+8. Parse Package.xml metadata when available
+9. Build install and uninstall commands from the package metadata
+10. Run local install tests
+11. Run silent install tests as SYSTEM through a temporary scheduled task
+12. Optionally remove silent switches for visible installer UI testing
+13. Export logs for troubleshooting

+## Remediations

+The Remediations section uses the IME HealthScripts GetScript flow.

+The tool:

+1. Acquires the same local SideCar WAM token used by the Intune client flow
+2. Uses the local Intune MDM certificate
+3. Uses the HealthScripts workload through the IME AgentCommon path
+4. Pulls assigned remediation policies directly from the service response
+5. Decodes PolicyBody into detect.ps1
+6. Decodes RemediationScript into remediate.ps1
+7. Exports raw remediation policy JSON
+8. Exports the ContentSignature metadata and signing information
+9. Opens remediation scripts directly inside the app
+10. Supports downloading all assigned remediations or filtering by remediation policy id

+No Microsoft Graph permissions or custom app registrations are required.

+---

+# What the tool does not do

+The tool only accesses content that the current device and current user are already allowed to receive through the normal Intune client side flow.

+The tool does not:

+* Grant access to apps or remediations that are not assigned
+* Modify Intune assignments
+* Change tenant configuration
+* Replace the Intune Management Extension
+* Emulate the complete Intune install engine
+* Fully reproduce ESP behavior, dependency handling, retry logic, supersedence, or reporting

+Local install testing is only intended as a troubleshooting helper.

+---

+# Intended use

+This tool is intended for troubleshooting and lab scenarios such as:

+1. The original Win32 app source files are no longer available
+2. You want to inspect extracted package content
+3. You want to validate installer commands
+4. You want to test installers locally
+5. You want to inspect remediation scripts assigned to a device
+6. You want to compare remediation versions and content
+7. You want to review remediation detect and remediation logic without digging through IMECache manually
+8. You want to collect metadata and logs for troubleshooting

 Use it on test devices first.

+---

-## Requirements
+# Requirements

-The device must be a Windows device that is already managed by Intune.
+* Windows device already enrolled into Intune
-Requires .net 8 To be Installed
+* .NET 8 runtime installed
+* Local Intune enrollment must be healthy
+* Company Portal and IME related components must be functional

+Some functionality depends on:

+* Local Intune certificates
+* WAM token availability
+* Company Portal catalog state
+* IME local cache and SideCar communication

-Some functionality depends on local Intune state, local certificates, and user token availability.
-If the device is not properly enrolled or the user context is broken, loading or downloading apps may fail.
+If the local enrollment or user context is broken, loading or downloading content may fail.

+---

-## How it works
+# How it works

+## Win32 app flow

-The app list comes from the Company Portal catalog.
+The app list comes from the local Company Portal catalog.

-The package download uses the local Intune client side content flow.
-The tool resolves the required Intune context, requests package content information, downloads the encrypted content, decrypts it locally, and extracts the package to the selected output folder.
-The extracted folder and metadata are written under the selected download folder.
+The download flow:

+1. Resolves the required Intune context
+2. Acquires a local SideCar token through WAM
+3. Retrieves ContentInfo and committedContentVersion
+4. Downloads encrypted package content
+5. Decrypts the IntuneWin package locally
+6. Extracts the package into the selected output folder

+## Remediation flow

+The remediation flow uses the IME HealthScripts GetScript workload.

+The tool:

+1. Acquires the local SideCar WAM token
+2. Uses the local Intune MDM certificate
+3. Calls the HealthScripts workload through the AgentCommon communication path
+4. Retrieves remediation policies directly inside the GetScript response payload
+5. Decodes detect.ps1 and remediate.ps1 from the returned base64 payloads
+6. Exports the raw policy JSON and signature metadata

+Unlike Win32 apps, remediation scripts are not downloaded through GetContentInfo or UploadLocation URLs.

+The remediation scripts are returned directly inside the GetScript response payload.

+---

-## Output folder
+# Output folder

-By default, packages are saved under:
+By default, downloaded content is stored under:

 ```text
 C:\Temp\IntuneWinDownloader
 ```

+## Win32 apps

 Each app gets its own folder.

-The output usually contains:
+Typical output:

 ```text
 Extracted
 Metadata